r7-labs/R7.Epsilon/README.md

 - Google Adsense 728x90 banners support.
 - Feedback link with user-selected content (*rangy* library must be installed to `~/Resources/Shared/scripts/rangy`).

+## Custom pane layouts feature

+Admins can create and modify custom pane layouts using *LayoutManager* module, then apply them to the page using new *Select Layout* command from *Edit Page* menu in the control panel.
+Selected layout name and kind (host or portal) are stored in the page settings.
+Additional layout can be set to use in a11y mode.

+This feature currently available only if *Custom* skin is selected for a page.

 ## Features considered temporary (could be removed in any subsequent release):

 - *Flowplayer HTML5* support (must be installed to `~/Resources/Shared/components/flowplayer`).